apalania/consMoment/README.md

 Examples of usage could be found in the examples folder.
 Includes alignments of permeation pathway of potassium channels, and the voltage sensor of voltage-gated potassium channels.

-Manuscript accepted in CSBJ.
+Manuscript accepted in CSBJ (DOI: 10.1016/j.csbj.2017.02.002).
 Code includes a discussion and calculation of Variability moments.

 Contact: Dr Ashok (ashok@svce.ac.in) or Prof. Eric Jakobsson (jake@illinois.edu).